kevee/slowcarweek.org/src/accessibility.md

 - No limitations

 We welcome your feedback on the accessibility of this website.
-If you encounter accessibility barriers, please contact us at hello@slowcarweek.org.
+If you encounter accessibility barriers, <a href="/contact">please contact us</a>.

 We try to respond to feedback within 5 business days, and to propose a solution within 10 business days.